-- S-Tier: Excel at their niche with strong tools, the ability to force impossible guesses, or strong lows/mix up potential
+- S-Tier: Excel at their niche with strong tools, the ability to force impossible guesses, or strong lows/mix up potential.
+Dominate in the current Tekken 8 meta.

-- A-Tier: Have their strengths, but also some weaknesses or shortcomings that keep them from S
+- A-Tier: Have their strengths, but also some weaknesses or shortcomings that keep them from the S-Tier.

-- B-Tier: Characters here have either been nerfed into the ground or require specialist knowledge
+- B-Tier: Characters here have either been nerfed or require specialist knowledge.

 Alisa (Easy)

-Alisa is all about either pokes and range, or unrelenting aggro with her chainsaws.
-Having strong all-in and aggression give her the flexibility to handle most matchups and control the tempo of the match.
+Alisa is undoubtedly one of the best characters in the current Tekken 8 meta, and is all about either pokes and range or unrelenting aggro with her chainsaws.
+Having strong all-in and aggression gives her the flexibility to handle most matchups and control the tempo of the match.

 She’s considered by many to be a sort of gimmick character, but she’s actually viable in high-level play.
 Deceptive lows that hit almost cross-screen, great comeback potential with her chainsaws, and strange combo timings that’ll catch your opponent off guard make her very strong.